 The National League of Cities recognizes cities and towns that have turned ideas into accomplishments.
 NLC showcases and shares city successes through a variety of award and recognition programs including:

-The Leadership Training Institute has developed the Certificate of Achievement in Leadership Program in an effort to recognize and acknowledge excellence in local government leadership.
-The Certificate of Achievement in Leadership Program is built on the core leadership skills for local elected officials.
+The National League of Cities has developed the NLC University Certificate Program in an effort to recognize and acknowledge excellence in local government leadership.
+The Certificate Program is built on the core leadership skills for local elected officials.

 The National Black Caucus of Local Elected Officials (NBC-LEO), a constituency group of NLC, established the City Cultural Diversity Awards to honor cities that exhibit quality and innovation promoting cultural diversity.
 These awards are presented at the annual Congressional City Conference.

 The City Showcase is an annual exhibition of successful, creative programs from cities and towns across the country.
 Display booths at NLC's annual Congress of Cities and Exposition provide attendees the opportunity to network with their peers, and talk about the details of implementing a great city program.